taraCodeNa/uphbt-requirements/README.md

 #### **1.1.
 Backend (.NET) & Database Setup**

 * **Action:**
-  * Initial project setup with a Rich Domain Model design, emphasizing **persistence-ignorance (POCOs without EF Core specific attributes/interfaces in the domain layer, *except* for the core `User` entity)**.
+  * Initial project setup with a Rich Domain Model design, emphasizing **persistence-ignorance (POCOs without EF Core specific attributes/interfaces in the domain layer)**.
 Domain entities will encapsulate their own behavior, containing methods that represent business operations and enforce invariants.
-  * Define internal primary keys as `long` (mapping to `BIGINT IDENTITY` in SQL Server) and all foreign keys should also be `long`.
+  * Define internal primary keys for *domain entities* as `long` (mapping to `BIGINT IDENTITY` in SQL Server) and all foreign keys should also be `long`.
-  * Each entity (e.g., **User**, Bug, Comment) should also have a `Guid PublicId` property that is unique and will be exposed to the application layer.
+  * Each *domain entity* (e.g., Bug, Comment) should also have a `Guid PublicId` property that is unique and will be exposed to the application layer.
-  * Include a `byte[] RowVersion` property on entities (starting with User) for optimistic concurrency.
+  * Include a `byte[] RowVersion` property on entities (starting with User, but now handled in `Uphbt.Identity`) for optimistic concurrency.
-  * Layered architecture (**Api**, **Contracts**, Services, Data, Domain), core DB schema (Users), **EF Core configuration for persistence-ignorant entities using Fluent API**.
+  * Layered architecture (**Api**, **Contracts**, Services, Data, Domain, **Identity**), core DB schema (Users), **EF Core configuration for persistence-ignorant entities using Fluent API**.
   * **Authentication & Authorization (BFF Pattern for SPAs):**
     * Integrate OpenIddict to act as the OAuth 2.0 Authorization Server and OpenID Connect Provider, issuing JWTs (Access and Refresh Tokens).
     * Configure OpenIddict for the Authorization Code Flow with PKCE for secure SPA authentication.